-With more than 3,500 researchers worldwide, 3,500 vulnerabilities discovered and publicly disclosed, and more than $15m paid to researchers to date, Trend Micro’s Zero Day Initiative (ZDI) is one of the world’s largest supplier-agnostic bug bounty programme.
+With more than 3,500 researchers worldwide, 3,500 vulnerabilities discovered and publicly disclosed, and more than $15m paid to researchers to date, Trend Micro’s Zero Day Initiative (ZDI) is one of the world’s largest supplier-agnostic bug bounty programmes.

 Also known as a vulnerability rewards programme, a bug bounty programme rewards security researchers – or white hat hackers – for discovering software bugs, which are then disclosed to software suppliers to be fixed.

-Additionally, being supplier-agnostic means ZDI purchases bugs in many products, while some suppliers only purchase bugs in their own products.
+Additionally, being supplier-agnostic means the ZDI purchases bugs in many products, while some suppliers only purchase bugs in their own products.

 “Not only does this give us more reports to convert into filters to protect our network defence customers, it also allows us to see what trends are occurring throughout the industry,” Gorenc told Computer Weekly.

-That said, ZDI is selective about what it buys.
+That said, the ZDI is selective about what it buys.
 While it receives submissions for many classes of vulnerabilities – remote code execution, elevation of privilege and information disclosure, for example – it does not purchase every type of bug, including cross-site scripting (XSS) ones that dominate many bug bounty programmes.

 “The bugs we’re purchasing are some of the most impactful to consumers and enterprises, which is why we see researchers looking for them,” Gorenc said.